Can I Adopt (Step Parent Adoption)

 - The child’s welfare and education.

-The report will also assess the potential impact of the adoption on the child and both birth parents.
-The report requires the Council to recommend to the court whether it believes that adoption is in the best interest of the child.
+The report will also assess the potential impact of the adoption on the child, both birth parents and any other children within the family that may not be part of the application.
+The report requires the adoption service to make a professional recommendation to the court whether adoption is in the best interest of the child.

-This will help the Court decide if an adoption order is the right thing for the family as a whole or whether other alternatives are more suitable.
+This will help the Court decide if an adoption order is the right decision for the family as a whole or whether other alternatives are more appropriate

-6. The Court will also appoint a Reporting Officer who will visit both birth parents and applicant to deal with agreements to adoption.
+6. The Court will also appoint a Guardian who will visit both birth parents and applicant to deal with agreements to adoption and any other issues which could have arisen.
+The Guardian will always consider an application from the child’s perspective.

-7. The Court will then make its decision on whether to approve an adoption order.
-Both applicants and the child will be invited to attend an adoption hearing at the Court.
+7. The Court will then make its decision on whether to approve an Adoption Order.
+Both applicants attend the court hearings and the child will also be invited to attend an adoption hearing at the Court.
 The Social Worker will also attend and your solicitor may attend if you have one.
-The Court can make an Adoption Order, no order at all or an alternative order such as a residence order.
+The Court can make an Adoption Order, no order at all or an alternative order such as a Child Arrangements Order.

 The South East Wales Adoption Service